smoralb/MyHabits/README.md

 ##FUTURE WORK
-    - Add Sonar/Codecov and Bitrise.
+    - Add Sonar/Codecov and Bitrise
     - Improve documentation
     - Migrate to JetPack Compose
+    - Migrate to Flow
     - Add localization for strings
     - Use Android 12 Splash Screen instead of using themes
     - Investigate and implement JetPack DataStore to store user authentication data.